Workflow Stack Planner

 When to Use

 Use this prompt when you need a practical AI stack plan for a repeatable workflow across multiple teams, tools, and sources.
-It is especially useful before implementation so you can compare options with a shared template instead of ad hoc tool selection.
+It is especially useful now that teams can choose between traditional workflow tools, workspace-native custom agents, MCP writebacks, and browser agents instead of treating every workflow as a generic chat integration project.

 Variables